MODAL-UNINA/MODAL-UNINA/README.md

 #### Head and Scientific Coordinator

-Prof. Francesco Piccialli, University of Naples Federico II, Deparment of Mathematics and Applications "R. Caccioppoli"
+Prof. Francesco Piccialli, University of Naples Federico II, Department of Mathematics and Applications "R. Caccioppoli"